-- 3.3.4 The Minerals Site Specific Allocations DPD allocated 1 carstone site which contained 0.14mt more than the total tonnage required in CS1, at the point of examination (March 2013).
+- 3.3.4 The Minerals Site Specific Allocations DPD allocated one carstone site which contained 0.14mt more than the total tonnage required in CS1, at the point of examination (March 2013).
 The estimated resource for the site was 1.42mt compared with a requirement based on policy CS1 of 1.28mt. - 3.3.5 Norfolk County Council adopted the Minerals Site Specific Allocations DPD in October 2013.
-By the end of 2018 no planning application had been submitted for the extraction of carstone at the allocated site. - 3.3.6 Therefore, 1.42 mt of allocated carstone resource remains at the end of 2018.
-No planning applications were in the process of being determined for allocated carstone resources. - 3.3.7 As shown in Table 14, the permitted reserve was 1.845mt on 31/12/2018 and the carstone landbank on 31/12/2018 was 23.65 years.
-The 10-year average sales of carstone in the period to the end of 2018 was 78,023 tonnes per annum.
-Based on this 10-year sales average, the remaining allocated site would provide 18 years of carstone resource.
+By the end of 2019 no planning application had been submitted for the extraction of carstone at the allocated site. - 3.3.6 Therefore, 1.42 mt of allocated carstone resource remains at the end of 2019.
+No planning applications were in the process of being determined for allocated carstone resources. - 3.3.7 As shown in Table 14, the permitted reserve was 1.721mt on 31/12/2019 and the carstone landbank on 31/12/2019 was 22.83 years.
+The 10-year average sales of carstone in the period to the end of 2019 was 75,381 tonnes per annum.
+Based on this 10-year sales average, the remaining allocated site would provide 18.8 years of carstone resource.
 This resource plus the existing permitted reserve would last until 2060.
 Therefore, the permitted and allocated sites together would provide sufficient resources past the end of the plan period (2026). - 3.3.8 The Minerals and Waste Local Plan Review has commenced because five years have passed since the adoption of the Minerals SSA DPD, and the requirement for a review was specified in the adopted document.
 The Mineral and Waste Local Plan Review will extend the Plan Period to the end of 2036; this would coincide with the Plan period for all other emerging Local Plans in Norfolk.
 The site allocated in the adopted plan, has been carried forward into the review following a confirmation of continued landowner willingness.
-A 'call for sites' was also undertaken in 2017 however no additional sites for potential future carstone extraction were submitted by landowners, mineral operators or agents. - 3.3.9 The Initial Consultation document of the Minerals and Waste Local Plan Review was subject to public consultation for six weeks during June-August 2018, the site allocated in the current plan was proposed to be allocated as suitable for future carstone extraction to meet the forecast need up to the end of 2036.
-The six-week Preferred Options Consultation took place during September-October 2019.
+A 'call for sites' was also undertaken in 2017 however no additional sites for potential future carstone extraction were submitted by landowners, mineral operators or agents. - 3.3.9 The Initial Consultation document of the Minerals and Waste Local Plan Review was subject to public consultation for six weeks during June-August 2018, the site allocated in the current adopted plan was proposed to be allocated as suitable for future carstone extraction to meet the forecast need up to the end of 2036. - 3.3.10 The six-week Preferred Options Consultation took place during September-October 2019 and the site allocated in the current adopted plan continues to be considered suitable to allocate for future carstone extraction to meet the forecast need up to the end of 2036.